 We settled nicely into a new house in a great neighborhood with an excellent school for our children, found a welcoming body of believers who quickly became like family, met life-long friends, and traveled up and down the Pacific Coast absorbing sights and places we never would have experienced if we had stayed in the Midwest.

 But I never lost my yearning to go home.
 T.S.
-Eliot wrote “Home is where one starts from” – and in my heart that was utter truth.
+Eliot wrote: “Home is where one starts from.”
+In my heart, that was utter truth.
 I may have left my home behind, but home had never left my heart.